delaneyaqua/SacLibScraper/README.md

 Title
 Format (Book, eBook, Audiobook)
 Due Date
-Satus (On Shelf, In Transit, Checkout Out, On Hold) num copies, num people on the waitlist. <(SHOULD BE RENEWABLE) or (UNLIKELY TO BE RENEWABLE)>
+Satus (On Shelf, In Transit, Checked Out, On Hold) num copies, num people on the waitlist. <(SHOULD BE RENEWABLE) or (UNLIKELY TO BE RENEWABLE)>
 A list of all copies of this item and their statuses.
 Next to your copy will be (MY COPY)
 ```